projectcontour/contour/design/multiple-listeners-design.md

 - HTTPS Listeners will have multiple corresponding RouteConfigurations:
     - each attached virtual host will have a RouteConfiguration.
 For non-Gateway mode, it will be named `https/<fqdn>`, and for Gateway mode, it will be named `<listener name>/<fqdn>`.
     - if any attached virtual host has the fallback certificate enabled, an additional RouteConfiguration will be created.
 For non-Gateway mode, it will be named `ingress_fallbackcert`, and for Gateway mode, it will be named `<listener name>/fallbackcert`.

+For both non-Gateway and Gateway mode, the stats prefix for the HTTP connection manager will equal the Envoy Listener's name, i.e. `ingress_http` and `ingress_https` for non-Gateway mode, and `<http|https>_<port number>` for Gateway mode.

 ## Alternatives Considered
 N/A